ytmytm/TIB-001-Cart/src/README.md

 Read-only files will have lock mark (`PRG<`).

-## Tip

-After displaying directory you can quickload a file by moving cursor up next to the file you want to load and putting '/' into the first column and pressing RETURN.
+After displaying directory you can quickload a file by moving cursor up next to the file you want to load and putting '/' or '^' into the first column and pressing RETURN.

-# TODO

-- fail fast if there is no FDD or no disk in FDD
-- display directory using tokenized BASIC to avoid own number/text routines
-	- add '<' for read-only files
-	- add 'DIR' for directories
-	- show 'BLOCKS FREE' assuming 256-byte blocks (we can't allocate it like that, but it makes CBM drives comparable, it's equally meaningless to 'BYTES FREE' message)

-# Source code

-- use constants for BIOS Parameter Block and file entries
-- complete FormatDisk part to include volume name and random serial number

-# Optimizations

-- filename processing code is repeating (8 characters, dot, 3 characters and space padding)
-- screen on is repeating a lot
-- loading vector to StartofDir repeats a lot
-- move temporary values to zero-page occupied by tape
-- actually implement VERIFY (needed?)

-# New utilities

-- take DraBrowser/DraCopy, make it a new BOOT.EXE and add support for DD-001
-	- directory browser
-	- file loader
-	- rename
-	- scratch
-	- disk format (with some visual $d020 indicator)
-	- disk backup
-		- 3.5 to 3.5 with progress information and **CLEAR** information about source/target disk
-                  and number of remaining switches
-		- 3.5 to IMG file on 1581 or SD2IEC and back
-- utility to explain what is not right with floppy format (i.e. 5-sector FATs with 512-byte cluster instead of expected 3-sector FAT with 1024-byte clusters).

 # Build system